Super Bowl XLVI: United States

-With the Giants' Super Bowl win, they became the first team to win Super Bowls on four different networks (XXI-CBS, XXV-ABC, XLII-Fox, and this game-NBC).

-In the teams' local markets, the game was also broadcast by NBC stations in the New York City and Boston markets, WNBC 4 in New York City, New York and WHDH 7 in Boston, Massachusetts.

-Commercials
+Advertising

 All commercials for the game sold out by Thanksgiving 2011, at an average price of $3.5 million per thirty-second ad, by far the highest rate for Super Bowl advertising in the event's history.
 At least one thirty-second advertisement commanded a price of $4 million.

 Anti-abortion activist Randall Terry has said he was planning to run an advertisement featuring graphic photos of aborted fetuses during Super Bowl XLVI.
 Terry was not allowed to air the ad nationwide, given that the networks have a policy under equal time rules to reject all political and issue related advertising during the Super Bowl.
 He was able, however, under the then-current Federal Election Commission "reasonable access" rules, to force up to 35 local stations (those located in states in which the Democratic Party primaries are within 45 days of Super Bowl Sunday; Terry entered the primary as a dummy candidate primarily for the purpose of this advertisement) to run the advertisement uncensored, regardless of whether it meets Standards and Practices or Federal Communications Commission guidelines.
 The FCC ruled against Terry on February 3, two days before the game, when NBC owned-and-operated WMAQ-TV in Chicago refused to air the ad, citing the same equal-time statutes and the fact that Terry did not appear to be a bona fide candidate.
 The largest station to allow Terry to air his advertisement was WHDH in Boston, Massachusetts.